phetsims/phet-info/deployment-info/sim_deployment.md

 If this is the first release candidate on a release branch:

 - [ ] Create a release branch and switch to it, e.g.: `git checkout -b 1.0`.
 Release branches are named using major and minor version numbers, eg "1.0".
+ * for PhET-iO the branch name should include "phetio", such as "1.1-phetio"
 - [ ] Update the version identifier in package.json.
 The first rc version should have suffix "rc.1", eg "1.0.0-rc.1".
+ * for PhET-iO, the version name should include "phetiorc" instead of "rc"
 - [ ] Commit & push.
 - [ ] Run the build process: `grunt`
+ * for PhET-iO instead use `grunt --brand=phet-io`
 - [ ] Deploy to the server: `grunt deploy-rc` to deploy the rc using the build server.
 - [ ] After following these steps, please update the "Other SHAs under testing" above, if appropriate.